sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 ### Job Recovery During `commitJob()`

-This is not possible; a failure during job commit requires the entire job to be reexecuted after cleaning up the destination directory.
+This is not possible; a failure during job commit requires the entire job to be re-executed after cleaning up the destination directory.

 ### `mergePaths(FileSystem fs, FileStatus src, Path dest)` Algorithm